Water stock of Mumbai lakes at 99.52 per cent capacity

 Mumbai gets its water from the Upper and Middle Vaitarnas, Bhatsa, Tansa, Vihar, Tulsi, and Modak Sagar.

-The civic body's data on the Mumbai lakes indicates that Tansa's water level is 98.61 per cent.
-99.80 per cent of the water stock is accessible at Modak-Sagar.
+The civic body's data on the Mumbai lakes' water stock indicates that Tansa's water level is 99.10 per cent.
+99.95 per cent of the water stock is accessible at Modak-Sagar.

 In the wake of heavy rains, one more lake supplying water to Mumbai, Middle Vaitarna Lake, started overflowing on July 4.
 Lakes Vihar and Modak Sagar began to flood on July 25 due to persistently high rains.
 Around 4 pm on July 24, Tansa Lake started to overflow, increasing the amount of water stored in all seven reservoirs by 17 days in a single day.